 What causes low blood sugar?
 Hypoglycemia most readily occurs in puppies under the age of 6 months of age though it is not unheard of in older dogs.
-It seems to be related to the small size of a toy breeds lack of glucose while they are not yet full grown.
+It seems to be related to the smaller size toy breeds lacking glucose while they are not yet full grown.
 The threat usually resolves as the dog matures.
 Your puppy's blood sugar level can drop for many reasons.
 It can be caused by a stressful situation by shipping, or a missed meal, being chilled, or even exhaustion from too much play.
-Puppy hypoglycemia can usually be overcome by feeding frequent meals, since Yorkies cannot eat a lot at one time, they literally run out of fuel quickly.
-Honey is a alternative in keeping their sugar level up when they are stressed or simply having to much activity.
+Puppy hypoglycemia can usually be overcome by feeding frequent meals, since Yorkies cannot eat a lot at one time.
+They literally run out of fuel quickly!
+Honey is an alternative in keeping their sugar level up when they ‘re stressed or simply envolved in too much activity.
 When you first get your puppy make sure you give them honey morning and night for the first week.
 After the first week give it once a day until puppy is 6 months old.
 Also Honey-Nut Cheerios are wonderful for your yorkie puppy to snack on!
 The sugar helps keep their blood sugar up and prevents hypoglycemia in your yorkie.
 There is no reason this should happen, hypoglycemia is preventable!

 2. Vaccinations: A yorkie puppy is so susceptible to disease and Parvo until 2 full weeks AFTER their last round of vaccinations.
-Just because your yorkie puppy had their final vaccination, does NOT mean they are fully protected.
+Just because your yorkie puppy had their final vaccinations, does NOT mean they are fully protected.
 I highly recommend not taking your new yorkie puppy out of the house until 14 days after their last vaccine.
-I know it is so hard to not show off your new yorkie puppy, but it can cost them their life!
-If you absolutely insist on taking your Yorkshire terrier puppy out, DO NOT let their feet touch the ground for any reason.
+I know it’s hard to not show off your new yorkie puppy, but it can cost them their lives from the lack of precaution.
+If you absolutely insist on taking your puppy out, DO NOT let their feet touch the ground for any reason.
 Not even to go potty!
-It is that serious for your Yorkshire terriers health.
+It is that serious for your Yorky’s health.
 Keep a pee pad with you and let your puppy pee on the pad in your car if you must.
-Make sure to keep your puppy in your purse or arms at all times if you take them out of the house before they are fully vaccinated.
+Make sure to keep your puppy in your purse or arms at all times, if you take them out of the house before they are fully vaccinated.

 3. NO collars: on your yorkie puppy, always use a body harness.
 Yorkies have very delicate trachea's and the pulling and pressure from a traditional collar against their windpipe can contribute to trachea collapse.
 A body harness is also a good idea so you can pull your tiny yorkie to safety if needed.
 Yorkies do not know they are a tiny dogs and will confront a large aggressive dog with no fear at all.
 The last thing you want is for your yorkie baby to end up in the jaws of another dog.